niceguy4/8812au-20210629/README.md

 3. Load Kali Linux using VMWare

-4. And then following intructions from
+4. And then follow intructions from https://www.youtube.com/@ka3boosh48

 ```
 be sure to remove all the drivers before you follow the steps to avoid any error